jpowie01/CUDA-DNN-MNIST/README.md

  - GTX 1060,
  - GTX Titan X.

+Once all logs were collected to one directory, I've prepared a Jupyter Notebook that helped me to generate plots you can find above.
+Notebook is available in `experiments` directory and requires `matplotlib` with `pandas`.

-### Experiment 1 - Different Batch Size
+### Experiment #1 - Different Batch Size

 In this experiment I've tried to apply several different Batch Sizes to measure time that was needed for forward and backward pass over a network.
-All of below experiments used fixed number of threads per block (equal to 16) and dynamic number of blocks (enough to calculate output matrix with final result).
+All of below experiments used fixed Number of Threads per Block (equal to 16) and dynamic Number of Blocks (enough to calculate output matrix with final result).

 It's not a big surprise that larger batch size = smaller execution time due to less communication